 We know that you, as parents, have the most vested interest your children, and parenting a gifted child means sometimes getting a crash course in education.
 It’s an exciting time and a challenging one as you learn the ins and outs of how best to serve your child, help your school service your child, and sure that your child receives the best education available.
 AAGC wants to help you do this.
 We have put together a list of resources and references to help you learn more about your child’s giftedness and the educational resources available.
 While this is not meant to be an exhaustive list, we believe it will guide you to resources you will find useful, including some information on how to form and maintain parent advocacy groups.

-Please feel free to contact us with any suggestions or questions.
+Please feel free to contact us with any suggestions or questions at firstname.lastname@example.org .
 AAGC is here to serve you and your child!
+Not a member yet?
+Join us at https://alabamagifted.org/Join-us

 What does it mean to be gifted? – The State of Alabama has a legal definition of “gifted” under its special education code.
 A parent should begin by knowing what it says.
 Be familiar with what the law mandates for your child and let this be a starting point for advocating for him or her.